-Allegations against and concerns relating to staff or visitors other than the Headmaster (Section 12)
+Allegations against and concerns relating to staff or visitors other than the Head (Section 12)

-Any safeguarding allegation should be reported to the Headmaster immediately without informing the member of staff.
+Any safeguarding allegation should be reported to the Head immediately without informing the member of staff.

-It is not for a member of staff to decide what the level of concern might be: this will be decided by the Headmaster in consultation with others including external agencies.
+It is not for a member of staff to decide what the level of concern might be: this will be decided by the Head in close consultation with others such as the DSL, and external agencies.

-If the disclosure is directly from the child: stay calm, reassure them that they have done the right thing in telling a responsible adult, make sure they are safe, and tell them that you must inform the Headmaster.
+If the disclosure is directly from the child: stay calm, reassure them that they have done the right thing in telling a responsible adult, make sure they are safe, and tell them that you must inform the Head.

-Whoever provides the disclosure: do not ask them leading questions; do not put words in their mouth; produce a written account of what is said; and give this to the Headmaster.
+Whoever provides the disclosure: do not ask them leading questions; do not put words in their mouth; produce a written account of what is said; and give this to the Head.

-Do not discuss the matter with others and follow the guidance of the Headmaster who, if significant harm is possible, will consult the local authority designated officer before proceeding.
+Do not discuss the matter with others and follow the guidance of the Head who, if significant harm is possible, will consult the local authority designated officer before proceeding.

-Safeguarding allegations against the Headmaster (Section 12)
+Safeguarding allegations against the Head (Section 12)

-Such allegations should be reported to the Warden immediately without informing the Headmaster.
+Such allegations should be reported to the Warden immediately without informing the Head.